top of page

 When we use the term "arouse," we emphasize the act of triggering a reaction, often one that is passionate, emotional, or intense.
 Arousing can relate to a wide range of feelings and sensations, such as excitement, curiosity, desire, or even anger.
 It can also pertain to the act of awakening from sleep or a state of rest.
 Arousal is often associated with provoking heightened emotions, interest, or physical responses, making it a versatile verb used to describe various forms of stimulation or awakening.

-Example sentences of arouse
+Example sentences containing arouse

 1. The smell of freshly baked bread will often arouse even the deepest sleeper.